How Aardling advised Portbase to automate Customs logistics using Domain-Driven Design

-Aardling guided Portbase in implementing Domain-Driven Design for a centralised, adaptable, and EU-compliant RTO
+Aardling guided Portbase in implementing Domain-Driven Design for a centralised, EU-compliant temporary storage for non-union goods

 Summary

-By facilitating data sharing between companies and information exchange with Customs, Portbase contributes to a fast and cost efficient way of working in the Dutch ports.
+• By facilitating data sharing between companies and Customs, Portbase orchestrates a fast and cost-efficient way of working in the Dutch ports.

-The goal of the RTO project is to reduce overhead created by moving goods into a temporary storage for customs checks and get to a unified RTO administration within the Dutch ports.
+• The goal of the temporary storage project is to reduce overheads created by moving goods into temporary storage for customs checks and unify temporary storage administration within the Dutch ports.

-The model created during the sessions is still applicable, which allows Portbase’s development team to code more efficiently.
+• The models created during the sessions are robust and durable, which allows Portbase’s development team to move faster.

 About Portbase